Why make a will?

 - make it easier for others to finalise your affairs;

-- provide for minor children and dependents, protect beneficiaries with special needs, – establish trust funds;
+- provide for minor children and dependents, protect beneficiaries with specific needs – establish trust funds;

 - consider asset protection issues for beneficiaries who are professionals or in business – establish trusts;